-If you’ve been experiencing pain in the hips while walking, you may be wondering if your discomfort is actually peripheral artery disease, hip pain and claudication.
+If you’ve been experiencing pain in the hips while walking, you may be wondering if your discomfort is actually peripheral artery disease.
 Peripheral artery disease (PAD) is a condition that affects the arteries in the feet, ankles, and legs.
-It’s caused by atherosclerosis or buildup of plaque in the vascular system that inhibits blood flow.
+It’s caused by atherosclerosis, or the buildup of plaque in the vascular system, which then inhibits blood flow.

-If you think your hip pain might be related to PAD, our board-certified vascular doctors at USA Vascular Centers can help.
-Our doctors are experts at diagnosing and treating PAD, and they will provide you with a personalized care plan to help you live the fullest life possible after a PAD diagnosis.
+If you think your hip pain might be related to PAD, the knowledgeable team at USA Vascular Centers can help.
+Our vascular doctors are experts at diagnosing and treating PAD.
+When you schedule a visit, we will provide a personalized care plan to help you live the fullest life possible after a PAD diagnosis.

 Causes of Hip Pain

-Each person has two hip joints, one on each side of the pelvis, and the pelvic bone and hip joints, along with the muscles, ligaments, and tendons that support them, are considered the hip area.
+Everyone has two hip joints, one on each side of the pelvis.
+The pelvic bone, hip joints, and the muscles, ligaments, and tendons that support them, are considered the hip area.
 Several arteries supply blood to the hip, buttock, and upper leg region.
-Because of the complex anatomy of the hip, there are a multitude of hip pain causes, including arthritis, injuries, pinched nerves, osteoporosis, and cancer.1
+Because of the complex anatomy of the hip, there are a multitude of hip pain causes, including arthritis, injuries and strains, infection, and bursitis.1

 Hip pain that only lasts a few days may be caused by a minor injury sustained while exercising.
-Hip pain that resists painkillers and constantly hurts may signify a more severe injury or problem.
-If this is the case for you, it’s a good idea to consult with your doctor to find out what might be causing the pain in your hip.
+However, hip pain that resists painkillers and constantly hurts may signify a more severe injury or complication.
+If this is the case, it’s a good idea to consult your doctor to find out what might be causing the pain in your hip.

-In other cases, your hip pain may only appear during exercise, disappearing once you’re at rest.
+In other cases, hip pain may only appear during exercise and disappear at rest.
 This is a classic feature of intermittent claudication: pain that flares up during exercise and recedes afterward.
 The discomfort results from the narrowed arteries in your hips being unable to keep up with your leg and hip muscles’ increased need for oxygen-rich blood during exercise.2 Hip claudication, as this is called, is a type of peripheral artery disease hip pain.

-In addition, it’s a good idea to see if you have any of the risk factors for PAD: diabetes, high blood pressure, high cholesterol, smoking, obesity, or advanced age.
+In addition, it’s a good idea to review whether you have any of the risk factors for PAD: diabetes, high blood pressure, high cholesterol, smoking, obesity, or advanced age.
 You may also be experiencing additional PAD symptoms, such as numbness or tingling in the hips, legs, or feet; hair loss on your legs; and poor toenail growth.

-If you have hip claudication and one or more of these risk factors or PAD symptoms, it’s important to get screened for PAD right away.
+If you have hip claudication and one or more of these risk factors or PAD symptoms, schedule a PAD screening as soon as possible.
 Even if you do not, to your knowledge, have any risk factors, it’s wise to pay attention to hip pain when walking.

-Many PAD cases don’t become evident until the atherosclerosis is moderate to severe, which is partially because it’s easy to dismiss the symptoms as the normal aches and pains of getting older.
-With a diagnosis, you and your doctor can take charge of your condition.
+Many PAD cases don’t become evident until the atherosclerosis is moderate to severe—partly because it’s easy to dismiss the symptoms as the normal aches and pains of aging.
+However, if PAD is diagnosed early, you and your doctor can take charge of your condition.
 PAD treatment can help relieve peripheral artery disease hip claudication and allow you to live your full, regular life.

 How to Treat Hip Pain and Peripheral Artery Disease

-These procedures are done in an outpatient setting at one of our state-of-the-art clinics.
-They take just 30 to 45 minutes to complete, and after a short post-treatment observation period, you can recover in the comfort of your own home.
-After treatment, you may notice a decrease in hip claudication, allowing you to develop that walking plan and stay on the road to better health.
+These procedures are done in an outpatient setting at one of our state-of-the-art centers.
+Each treatment is performed in our on-site cath labs, so no hospital stay is needed.
+After a short post-treatment observation period, you can recover in the comfort of your own home.
+After treatment, you may notice a decrease in hip claudication, allowing you to develop your walking plan and stay on the road to better health.

 At USA Vascular Centers, our compassionate vascular specialists can perform an angioplasty, stent placement, or atherectomy to help treat peripheral artery disease and hip pain.
-Because our outpatient centers are accredited by the Accreditation Association for Ambulatory Health Care (AAAHC), you can rest in knowing that we meet rigorous patient safety standards.
+Our outpatient centers are accredited by the Accreditation Association for Ambulatory Health Care (AAAHC), certifying that we adhere to the most rigorous standards for patient safety.
 Our accreditation also qualifies us for Medicare and Medicaid certification.